 In contrast, nonpolar molecules lack electrical poles, and the electrons within them are distributed in a more equal fashion.
 Nonpolar molecules lack a notable charge at either end of the molecule.
 Most hydrocarbon liquids are nonpolar in nature.

-In sum, a molecule that has dipoles which do not cancel each other out is polar, whereas nonpolar molecules are those where the charges of atoms cancel one another out and there is no charge at one end of the molecule or the other.
+In sum, a molecule that has dipoles that do not cancel each other out is polar, whereas nonpolar molecules are those where the charges of atoms cancel one another out and there is no charge at one end of the molecule or the other.

 Examples Of Polar Molecules